FIX: Computer is not authorized to run iTunes

-• Computer not authorized message in iTunes can prevent from using iTunes, but there’s a way to fix it.
+• A computer not authorized message in iTunes can prevent you from using iTunes, but there’s a way to fix it.

-• Fixing the issue is simple, and you just need to deauthorize all devices that are using iTunes.
+• Fixing the issue is simple; you need to deauthorize all devices using iTunes.

 • Alternatively, removing the corrupted directories might fix the problem as well.

-• If iTunes says your computer is not authorized, you can also try signing in and out of iTunes.
+• If iTunes says your computer is unauthorized, you can also try signing in and out of iTunes.

 fix itunes did not install correctly